ColoradoSchoolOfMines/wii-track/docs/design.rst

 of the edge nodes could be made in this time period.
-To handle these new versions of edge nodes, while maintaining backwards compatibility, we would just write new Lambda functions to handle the new nodes, and point the newer edge nodes to the update Lambda function.
+To handle these new versions of edge nodes, while maintaining backwards compatibility, we would just write new Lambda functions to handle the new nodes, and point the newer edge nodes to the new Lambda function.

 High Traffic Intensity
 ----------------------